braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/email_offer.md

 article_title: Email Sign-up with Special Offer
 alias: "/email_offer/"
 page_order: 5
-description: "This reference page covers how to use the in-app message drag-and-drop editor to build your email list by offering a special discount on sign-up."
+description: "This page covers how to use the in-app message drag-and-drop editor to build your email list by offering a special discount on sign-up."
 ---

 # Email sign-up with special offer